szeghybarna/srflw/content/en/blog/if-you-still-dont-know-where-to-start.md

 Start with tiny changes.
 For example, use these steps and find a reason for yourself why you are doing it.
 Build them into your daily routine, find space and time in your day for them:

-1. "I have 5 minutes every day to enter my calories into an app.
+1. "I have 5 minutes every day to enter my eaten calories and my weight into an app.
 I want to find out the reason for my continued weight gain."

 2. "I have 8 minutes in the morning to do a short workout.
 It's nice to start the day with my body already prepared for the day.
 At least I can exercise my limbs that have been lying down at night."